 Planting flowers/plants in a container, or a pot, is a necessity when displaying flowers on your porch.
 Which means that you’ll need to take a few extra steps to make sure your flowers stay blooming all season long.

 These tips for growing the best porch plants will ensure your display looks amazing from month to month:

 - Use good soil.
 The quality of your potting soil matters when planting flowers in a container.
 Buying high-quality soil for your container garden is the first step to ensuring your flowers have the best growing conditions from the start.

 - Feed the flowers.
 Most plants need fertilizer to grow.
 Start by feeding your flowers right after you plant them.
 Then, continue providing your plants with food every few weeks throughout the growing season.

 - Check for proper drainage.
 When choosing containers for your front porch garden, be sure each pot drains properly.
 The container should have drainage holes in the bottom to allow excess water to drain from the pot.
 If the pot doesn’t drain, your pots will overflow or flood the root system, causing damage to the plants over time.
 Many plastic pots are easy to drill holes into the bottom if necessary so that you don’t have to replace your planters.

 - Arrange containers first.
-Since containers are difficult to move after they’re filled with soil, take the time to arrange your containers on your porch before you start planting.
+Since containers are super heavy and difficult to move after they’re filled with soil, take the time to arrange your containers on your porch before you start planting.
 Place all the containers where you plan for them to set, then add the soil and flowers.